emilsw/ew/index.md

 ### Every day that passes you by is a day of lost potential revenue ###

-A healthy number of your visitors are perfectly ready to buy from you but for some reason they won't do it.
+Yesterday, a healthy number of your visitors were perfectly ready to buy from you but for some reason they didn't do it.

-Tommorow, approximately the same amount of visitors (or even more) won’t buy either.
+Tommorow, approximately the same amount of visitors won’t buy either.

-This happens every day....

-Think about how many sales you lose this way on a yearly basis, [people are losing millions](https://medium.com/@jasonfried/how-we-lost-and-found-millions-by-not-a-b-testing-e70f27dd783e).

 You are missing a lot of opportunities and if you only keep investing the money just in acquiring more traffic, this gap of missed opportunities just increases.